 Omitting debts – leaving out student loans, car payments, or other financial obligations.

 Providing fake documentation – submitting fabricated W-2s, pay stubs, or tax returns.
+Appraisal fraud, where the value of the property is intentionally overstated, is another common scheme.

 Even if the borrower repays the loan on time, the initial false statements can still constitute a federal crime.
 The government doesn’t have to show that the bank lost money—only that the false statements were material and made with intent to deceive.